 Part 2: The Refinement Phase - Hyper-Efficient Practice with Real-Time Feedback

 A learner emerging from the Priming Phase is fundamentally different from a traditional novice.
-They are not starting from zero.
-They possess a high-fidelity internal model of the skill and a nascent connection between that model and the physical feeling of executing it.
+They possess a high-fidelity internal model of the skill.
 The goal of the Refinement Phase is to make this new motor program robust, automatic, and effective at full speed.

 This is achieved by leveraging a technology-driven feedback loop that is vastly more efficient than traditional coaching.
-The system uses high-precision Inertial Measurement Units (IMUs)—wearable sensors that provide real-time, quantitative data on the body's movement.
+The system uses high-precision biomechanical sensors that provide real-time, quantitative data on the body's movement.

 The Science of Productive Failure

-Learning is maximized not by eliminating errors, but by practicing in the "sweet spot."
-The GOAT system's IMU sensors provide real-time feedback to keep users in the optimal error zone, making every repetition count.
+Learning is maximized not by eliminating errors, but by practicing in a dynamically adjusted "challenge zone."
+Our sensor technology provides the real-time feedback needed to keep users in this optimal state, making every repetition count.

 "One Thing" Focus